ucsdmanorlab/PSSR2/docs/source/guide/start.rst

 The **PSSR2** CLI is included with package installation and can be run with the ``pssr`` command in the command line.
 It provides a simple interface for using **PSSR2** without having to write any code, and covers most basic use cases.

 The CLI can run in either *train* or *predict* mode.
-It takes in a number of arugments, described below.
+It takes in a number of arguments, described below.

 .. dropdown:: CLI Arguments